 This 8-acre triangular patch of woodland lies immediately east of Biocore Prairie, and is named for the Caretaker’s House that once stood at the southwestern apex of the triangle.
-(You can locate the old foundations of this building and read its story by turning on the “Vanished Historic Features” layer of the interactive map under the Human Landscapes menu.)

 The land here slopes fairly steeply down toward the lake, giving it a north-facing aspect.
 This means that these woods receive less direct sunlight than is true of some other parts of the Preserve, making the soil here moister and cooler.
 The tendency of the habitat is thus toward mesic (moist and cool) vegetation.